AMLeng/StepC/readme.md

 * Stage 8: Implemented loops, gotos, switch statements, and labeled statements.
 Changed system calls from llc and gcc to a single call to clang (since llc seemed to have a bug when called on a switch statement with 4 or more non-default cases).
 Superset of Nora Sandler's stage 8.

 * Stage 9: Implemented function calls, function definitions/declarations, and global variables.
 Upgraded type system to include derived and void types.
 Essentially Nora Sandler's stages 9 and 10

+* Stage 10: Implemented pointers, and refactored function handling to correctly convert function designators to pointers in most circumstances.